 Distribution departments operate at some publishers, although some use a third party.
 A large warehouse may have up to 20,000 titles and must send books across the world.
 There are many challenges involved in stocking and distributing books: some have a quick turnover, while others sell slowly, but in regular quantities.
 Sophisticated stock management systems have been developed in order to deal with this efficiently.

 Support staff include everything from finance to IT and HR .
 The skills required to work in these areas in a publishing company are much the same as those in other companies – but you’ll be at an advantage if you can show an interest in, and an understanding of, the publishing process.

-Choosing an employer: the main types of book publishers
+Employers offering jobs in publishing: the main types of book publishers

 The book publishing industry can be roughly broken down into the following four areas, although there is a degree of overlap between some of them.